liyc-ai/RL-pytorch/README.md

 4. [AIRL](https://arxiv.org/abs/1710.11248)

 ## Acknowledgement
 During my implementation of IL and RL algorithms, a lot of classic open-source materials on the Internet served as good references.
 And I highly appreciate their author's effort.
 Below is a detailed list.
+By the way, thanks to my friends from [LAMDA-RL](https://github.com/LAMDA-RL) for their helpful discussions.

 **RL Library**